Dermal Filler Injections in Brighton

 As the face ages it loses volume and elasticity.
 Hyaluronic acid is naturally found in skin and retains water, hydrating the skin and replacing volume for a younger fresher appearance.
 Dr DeGiovanni is a Consultant Dermatologist who is experienced in the use of injectable fillers.
 She uses the Juvaderm® product range, market leaders with products that deliver a natural smooth look.
 Click here for more information on juvaderm®.
 This innovative range of products can last up to 12-18 months.

 The results can often be seen immediately.
 Hyaluronic acid is a molecule found in many body tissues naturally.
 It binds water molecules and hydrates the tissue.
 Natural hyaluronic acid levels decrease with age.
-This combined with gravity and other factors such as genetics, sun exposure, and smoking can contribute to an aging face.
+This combined with gravity and other factors such as genetics, sun exposure, and smoking can contribute to an ageing face.

 Hyaluronic acid fillers are not animal derived.
 The fillers Dr DeGiovanni uses biodegrade with time so they are not permanent and re-injection is necessary.
 The normal duration for the aesthetic effect is 6-12 months depending on the site and other factors such as sun exposure and smoking.